 This article comes from the summer 2019 edition of the Nonprofit Quarterly.
+It was first published online on July 24, 2019.
 For further exploration of the subjects discussed here, see “Unbalanced: A Map of Nonprofit Stakeholders” and our interview with Tom Kochan, “The Accountability Collision Course.”

 “With stakeholder theory, the study of organizations turns its attention to the notions of interest….”